acityinohio/blockcy-slate/source/includes/_updates.md

 This section list all the updates in reverse chronological order.
 All dates are in the DD/MM/YY format.

+**18/10/21 - Fix Unconfirmed Transactions on Address Full Endpoint**

+Previously, when using the address full endpoint with `confirmations>0`, you'd still get unconfirmed transactions.
+This is fixed.

+**14/10/21 - Fix Websocket Origin Check**

+We fixed an error where using blockcypher websocket would returns a 403.

 **06/08/21 - New Filters for Uncofirmed Transactions Endpoint**

-We've added new filters possibilities to the [Unconfirmed Transactions Endpoint](#unconfirmed-transactions-endpoint]
+We've added new filters possibilities to the [Unconfirmed Transactions Endpoint](#unconfirmed-transactions-endpoint).

 **11/06/21 - Data Endpoint Terminated**